BadassHenkka/robofriends/README.md

 # Robofriends

-A single page application where the user can search for robot friends!
+A single page application where the user can search for robot friends by using robohash API and jsonplaceholder API.

 Check it out here: https://badasshenkka.github.io/robofriends/

-This project was created with HTML5, CSS3, JavaScript, React, tachyons, robohash API and jsonplaceholder API.
+This project was created with HTML5, CSS3, JavaScript, React and tachyons.

 # Instructions